-

 Requirements:

-QCF Level 5 Leadership and Management or willingness to complete
+QCF Level 3 or 5 with willingness to complete further training and qualifications

 A successful track record of performance managing staff within adult social care services

-A great understanding of CQC framework and regulations, as well as risk assessment and safety management
+A great understanding of CQC framework, compliance and regulations, as well as risk assessment and safety management

 Excellent IT and organisational skills